EPIC-Campus-LPS/dsa-f24-stoplight-J-Huster/README.md

 - In order to use a button, set the `S` pin to an input with `GPIO.setup(pin_number, GPIO.IN)`.
 It the button is pressed, `GPIO.input(pin_number)` will be equal to 0.
 If it is unpressed, `GPIO.input(pin_number)` will be equal to 1.
 - Take a short video of your button starting the stoplight and the pattern appearing correctly

-- [ ] Upload `button_stoplight.py`  and the video to this repository then continue to Part V - Wrap Up
+- [x] Upload `button_stoplight.py`  and the video to this repository then continue to Part V - Wrap Up
 ## Part V - Wrap Up

 - Make sure all the deliverables above are  uploaded to the repository
 - Answer the following questions:

-1. What is a Python library and how do you include one in your script?
+1. What is a Python library and how do you include one in your script?<br />
+It stores programs pertaining to specific use to make coding more efficient.

-2. What does it mean for elements of a circuits to be in series vs. in parallel?
+2. What does it mean for elements of a circuits to be in series vs. in parallel?<br />
+When the elements are in a series the power is moving from one element to the next.
+When they are parallel the power is moving either elemnt to another element.

 3. Can you create a circuit of 3 light bulbs in series?
-Why or why not?
+Why or why not?<br />
+Yes, the power will move from one light bulb to the next, however the power will decrease as it goes from one to the next.
+This works because the power can travel through the light bulb using the positive and negative prongs.

 ## Rubric